sinanshamsudheen/Obsidian/08 Work/drilldown.md

 }
 (same for all the tags invovled(here we only have 2 tags))

-and then we extract it into a table so that we can later fetch
+and then we extract it into the models/insights table so that we can later fetch.